SciKit-Surgery/cmicHACKS2/slides/README.md

 ## 🎒 Steps to create github pages
 1. Setting up pages at https://github.com/SciKit-Surgery/cmicHACKS2/settings/pages
-2. Select deploy from a branch, select branch `7-slides` with path `/root` and[SAVE].
+2. Select deploy from a branch, select branch `gh-pages` with path `/root` and[SAVE].
 Then, you might need to select `main` branch for the final version of the slides.
 3. First GitHub action:  https://github.com/SciKit-Surgery/cmicHACKS2/actions/runs/6747753816
-4. Online slides should be available here https://scikit-surgery.github.io/cmicHACKS2/slides/slides.html
+4. Online slides should be available here https://scikit-surgery.github.io/cmicHACKS2

 ## References